-

 Barn Quilt Design: Blissful Bloom

-The Barn Quilt pattern is Mother’s Favorite and was completed by the Arts Guild of Homer Glen in 2022.
+The Barn Quilt pattern is a custom design and was completed by the Arts Guild of Homer Glen in 2024.

 Will County Farm Bureau Joliet, IL